codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-1.md

 - **IAM Identity Center user first name**: The first name of the user that will be the administrator of the account, e.g. `Integration`
 - **IAM Identity Center user last name**: The last name of the user that will be the administrator of the account, e.g. `Test`

 Pick the appropriate Organizational unit according to the list above, and click **Create account**.

-You should end up with an overall structure like the following:
+You should end up with an overall structure like the following (Preview environment missing, but should be in the Development OU):

 <div style="text-align:center;">
 <a href="/resources/images/the-stack-part-1-account-overview.png" target="_blank" rel="noopener noreferrer"><img src="/resources/images/the-stack-part-1-account-overview.thumbnail.png" loading="lazy" alt="Account overview" title="Account overview" width="40%" /></a>